jcarlos-prieto/niliBOX/resources/API.md

 <tr><td>QByteArrayView</td><td>Binary</td></tr>
 </table>

 The *Binary* Javascript type is an opaque type used to represent an array of bytes.
-This type is not a Javascript *Array buffer* but a reference to an array of bytes in the C++ context.
-The ***Box API*** provides functions to convert this type to an actual *Array buffer* and also to make some basic handling.
-The reason to use this opaque type instead of a standard *Array buffer* is to minimize the transfer of data between the C++ and Javascript contexts.
+This type is not a Javascript *ArrayBuffer* but a reference to an array of bytes in the C++ context.
+The ***Box API*** provides functions to convert this type to an actual *ArrayBuffer* and also to make some basic handling.
+The reason to use this opaque type instead of a standard *ArrayBuffer* is to minimize the transfer of data between the C++ and Javascript contexts.

 The signals are events generated from the C++ core application that must be handled by the Javascript environment.
 It is necessary to connect the signal to an event handler function.
 This is an example of how to connect a function handler to the event triggered when an input audio device has collected enough data:
 ```